Effective for 3 years

 - Marks or scarring on the skin over the implant

 - Pain where the implant was placed

 - Weight gain

 - Problems with insertion or removal

 Most side effects go away on their own, so give it some time.
-If you have side effects that don’t improve after six months, talk with your provider about switching to something that works better for you.
-Just make sure to start a new method right away so that you stay protected.
+If your side effects don’t improve after six months, talk with your provider about switching to something that works better for you.
+Just make sure to start a new method right away, so you stay protected.

 Family PACT Coverage